 - Management Style Risk The Adviser's investment process and security selection methodology may produce incorrect judgments about the attractiveness, value, return, relative value and potential appreciation of a particular investment the Funds make and may not produce the desired results.
 The Adviser's proprietary modeling process may incorrectly measure or predict the relative strength or momentum of various fixed income asset classes, and the Tactical Fixed Income Fund may hold a high percentage of either high-yield bonds or cash equivalents during certain periods, or for an extended period. - Market and Geopolitical Risk The increasing interconnectivity between global economies and financial markets increases the likelihood that events or conditions in one region or financial market may adversely impact issuers in a different country, region or financial market.
-Securities in the Funds may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources, natural disasters, pandemics, epidemics, terrorism, international conflicts, regulatory events and governmental or quasi-governmental actions.
+Securities in the Funds may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources, natural disasters, epidemics, terrorism, international conflicts, regulatory events and governmental or quasi-governmental actions.
 The occurrence of global events similar to those in recent years, such as terrorist attacks around the world, natural disasters, social and political discord or debt crises and downgrades, among others, may result in market volatility and may have long term effects on both the U.S. and global financial markets.
 It is difficult to predict when similar events affecting the U.S. or global financial markets may occur, the effects that such events may have and the duration of those effects.
 Any such event(s) could have a significant adverse impact on the value and risk profile of the Funds.
-The novel coronavirus (COVID-19) global pandemic and the aggressive responses taken by many governments, including closing borders, restricting international and domestic travel, and the imposition of prolonged quarantines or similar restrictions, as well as the forced or voluntary closure of, or operational changes to, many retail and other businesses, had negative impacts, and in many cases severe negative impacts, on markets worldwide.
+The COVID-19 global pandemic had negative impacts, and in many cases severe negative impacts, on markets worldwide.
 It is not known how long such impacts, or any future impacts of other significant events described above, will or would last, but there could be a prolonged period of global economic slowdown, which may impact your investment.
 Therefore, the Funds could lose money over short periods due to short-term market movements and over longer periods during more prolonged market downturns.
 During a general market downturn, multiple asset classes may be negatively affected.
 Changes in market conditions and interest rates can have the same impact on all types of securities and instruments.
 In times of severe market disruptions, you could lose your entire investment.